Developing Teacher Leaders

 The Masters Bridge to Teaching program exists in two forms: a full-time (one year) program and a part-time (two year) program.
 Both programs infuse graduate coursework with in-classroom application.
 Teacher candidates are organized into cohorts that typically begin in the summer.

 Our part-time MBT program begins annually in May.
 Classes are offered on Saturdays for a year and a half so that teacher candidates can keep a week-day job during that time.
-The Saturday classes are held from 8:00 a.m. to 5:00 p.m.
+The Saturday classes are held from 8 a.m.-5 p.m.
 The final semester of the program does require a full-time, daytime commitment in a teaching placement. re in session.
 Students in these programs graduate in May after completion of student teaching.
 As a part of the MBT program, teacher candidates may be eligible for a Transition to Teaching permit.
 This would allow the teacher candidate to seek employment as a teacher during the program and be considered Highly Qualified by the state.